Strings

 Replace occurrences of a pattern in each string.

-treated as a plain string; otherwise it is interpreted as a regex.
+treated as plain text; otherwise it is interpreted as a regex.

 When to use